dnzc/ArduinoSnake/README.md

 This was my Arkwright Engineering Scholarship project.

 ## Project Description
-The images referenced in this section can be found in "images.pdf" (note: github doesn't like displaying pdfs properly so you should download it then view).
+The images referenced in this section can be found in "images.pdf".
+(Note: Github doesn't like displaying PDFs so it should be downloaded to view)

 **Goal**
 - I aimed to create the game "snake" playable on a breadboard, displayed on an LED matrix and using an arduino as a microcontroller.
 The project was broken into three stages - getting the LED matrix to work (v1), final wiring (v2) and completed (v3).